 Madeline Levine, M.A., Ph.D. is a psychologist with over 30 years of experience as a clinician, consultant, and educator.
 Her book The Price of Privilege: How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids explores the reasons why teenagers from affluent families are experiencing epidemic rates of emotional problems.
 Backed by cutting edge research, Levine proposes solutions that are both practical and credible.
-Levine's most recent book, Teach Your Children Well: Parenting for Authentic Success (Harper), is a toolbox for parents, providing information, relevant research, and a series of exercises to help parents clarify a definition of success that is in line with their own values as well as their children's interests and abilities.
+Levine's book, Teach Your Children Well: Parenting for Authentic Success (Harper), is a toolbox for parents, providing information, relevant research, and a series of exercises to help parents clarify a definition of success that is in line with their own values as well as their children's interests and abilities.
+Her next book Ready or Not: Effective Parenting in an Uncertain World (Harper) focuses on the skill set that kids will need going forward given an uncertain world, rapidly advancing technology and artificial intelligence and the high levels of anxiety that accompany such accelerated, unpredictable change.
+It will publish in early 2020.
 A popular speaker at schools and corporations across the country, Levine sheds light on our sometimes detrimental definitions of success when it comes to today's children.

 Levine graduated Cum Laude and Phi Beta Kappa from the University of New York at Buffalo, where she received both a B.A. in English and a Masters degree in Education.
 She then attended Columbia University School of Social Work.
 Her M.A. and Ph.D. degrees in psychology were received from the California School of Professional Psychology in Berkeley, California.